About the Anglesey Tourism Association

 We meet with the Leaders and Officers of the Isle of Anglesey County Council on a regular basis, and are represented on the Board of DAP.
 The council are invited to join part of our directors’ meetings.
 With the council we have contributed to a tourism brochure which is an "in destination print" brochure, aiming to show people what they can do, where they can go and where to eat.
 No accommodation is listed in the brochure, but there are pages advertising our Discover Anglesey – www.discoveranglesey.com website for people to find accommodation.

 We continue to grow in numbers which is really fantastic.
-Our membership annual fee is £60 – only £5 per month, excellent value
+Our membership annual fee is £65 – only a little over £5 per month, excellent value

 The benefits of being an ATA Member :